 - Medical bills, lost wages and disability caused by your injuries are part of determining a fair settlement amount.

-- Personal injury lawyers use settlement and verdict research to help determine the value of car accident cases.
+- Motor vehicle accident lawyers use settlement and verdict research to help determine the value of car accident cases.

 - What is the time frame for receiving a car accident settlement?